skhbabez/faq-accordion-main/README.md

 }
 ```

-I struggled most with the background as i wanted to make sure the image essentially has cover set as fit setting.
+I struggled most with the background as I wanted to make sure the image essentially has cover set as fit setting.
 I wanted to make sure it resized naturally without swallowing up the screen.
 I used a ::before on the body, setting it to a negative z-index.
-Position fixed ensured it was not messing with my layout, especially the grid i used for positioning my accordion card.
+Position fixed ensured it was not messing with my layout, especially the grid I used for positioning my accordion card.

 ```css
 body::before {